Akshaj-G/Akshaj_2025/navigation/journey.md

 - Merge Conflicts

 ## Program Function and Purpose
+- In Project #1
 - I was able to present various forms including texts, images, and audios
 - Galley of images, with buttons
+- In Project #3
+- Our game was meant to be an everyday, interactive game
+-

 ## Program Design and Development
 - Project Development